all2prosperity/dognut/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the
+This project is licensed under the MIT license